Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 token standard.
 This has the advantage that other dApps (decentralized apps) can rely on some basic rules on how to interact with the ``CIS-2`` tokens and on some basic rules on how the apps can retrieve events and data from the ``CIS-2`` tokens.
-The native currency CCD has a special intention in the Concordium blockchain network and does not comply with the ``CIS-2`` token standard.
+The native currency CCD has a special purpose in the Concordium blockchain network and does not comply with the ``CIS-2`` token standard.

 .. note::